Royal Albert Memorial Museum: Establishment and early period

 The site for the museum was donated by Richard Sommers Gard, MP for Exeter from 1857 to 1864, and a competition for its design attracted twenty-four entries, including one from John Hayward, whose gothic design was the winner.
 His original plan called for a tall central tower like that at the Oxford University Museum of Natural History, but that feature was rejected and was replaced by a gable and rose window.

 Initially proposed by Sir Stafford Northcote as a practical memorial to Prince Albert, an appeal fund was launched in 1861.
 John Gendall volunteered to curate an initial collection required to fill the planned building. and the first phases of the building were completed by 1868.
 RAMM was the birthplace for much of Exeter's cultural life: the university, central library and college of art all had their origins in what became known as RAMM.
-The 'Devon and Exeter Albert Memorial', as it was originally known, provided an integrated museum, art gallery, free library, reading room, school of art and school of engineering in the manner long advocated by Prince Albert.
+The Devon and Exeter Albert Memorial, as it was originally known, provided an integrated museum, art gallery, free library, reading room, school of art and school of engineering in the manner long advocated by Prince Albert.

 Its contents soon outgrew the building, necessitating the construction of extensions in 1894 (by Medley Fulford) and in 1898 (by Tait and Harvey).
-This second extension, the York Wing, was opened by the Duke and Duchess of York, later King George V and Queen Mary, and at the same time the title of 'Royal' was granted and so from that date the name Royal Albert Memorial Museum was used.
-Over the course of time locals adopted the abbreviation 'RAMM', and this in turn became the name by which the museum is branded.
+This second extension, the York Wing, was opened by the Duke and Duchess of York, later King George V and Queen Mary, and at the same time the title of "Royal" was granted and so from that date the name Royal Albert Memorial Museum was used.
+Over the course of time locals adopted the abbreviation "RAMM", and this in turn became the name by which the museum is branded.

 For many years the museum changed little after that construction period, although the city library moved out of RAMM in 1930, the school of science ultimately developed into the University of Exeter and the school of art became what is now the University of Plymouth's Faculty of Art & Education, formerly Exeter College of Art and Design.
 Over time RAMM gradually expanded to fill the whole building.

-RAMM today
+Modernity

-Between 2007–11 a major redevelopment was completed costing £24 million.
+Between 2007 and 2011 a major redevelopment was completed costing £24 million.
 Designed by architects Allies and Morrison, it included repair to the fabric of the building, refurbishment, a complete redisplay of the collections, an extension and a new entrance from the historic Registered gardens at the rear.
 The Heritage Lottery Fund contributed nearly £10 million of the cost.
-In addition a purpose-built off-site collections store called the Ark was built and fitted out.
-The museum reopened on 15 December 2011.

-The museum is open 10am to 5pm every day except Mondays and bank holidays.
-Entry is free.
+An off-site collections store called the Ark was also built and fitted.
+The RAMM reopened on 15 December 2011, and is free to visit from 10am to 5pm every day except Mondays and bank holidays.
+In 2024, RAMM announced its open access strategy making their public domain collections available to everyone aiming to ensure the wider public awareness and long-term preservation of RAMM's collections.